metio/ilo/docs/content/usage/argument-files.md

 - argument files
 ---

 In order to share the same options/commands across your team, `ilo` supports argument files which contain the options for your project, e.g. which image you are using.
 Argument files are just plain text files and both name and location can be chosen at will.
+In order to use an argument file, you have to add **@** in front of the file name: `ilo @file-name`.

 ```shell script
 # write argument file